massimo-nocentini/microkanrenpy/docs/source/write_the_doc.rst

 ---------------------------

 *You only get contributions after you have put in a lot of work.*
-    We work our ηkanren with:
+    We work our μkanren with:

         * the little book [RS05]_ or https://mitpress.mit.edu/books/reasoned-schemer,
           reproducing **all relations** and answering **all questions**: definitions are